coryan/coryan.github.io/_posts/2015-08-29-validate-cross-correlation-part-2.md

 ![A sinusoidal wave.
 The x axis varies from 0 to 128.
 The wave starts with a high value at around 32, a low value of -32 reached when x is approximately 64, and growing back to +32 when x is equal to 128.](/public/correlation.self.svg "The cross-correlation of a triangular function with itself.")

+Notice that the y-axis is labeled $$value^2$$, this is because the result of a cross correlation is a measure of area.
+That means that as we process data with larger values the cross-correlation will grow with the square of the value too.

 Let's see how the correlation works with a time shifted signal